edmondburnett/leeward.nvim/README.md

 # Leeward colorscheme for Neovim

 Dark blue-ish theme inspired by a custom combination of several other colorschemes.
+WIP.

 ## Features